 This article was posted on Wednesday, June 27th, 2007 at 12:48 pm and is filed under Ah!
 Vous dirai-je Maman, American Kids Songs, Australia, British Children's Songs, Canada, Children's Songs, Classical Music, Countries & Cultures, Ernő Dohnányi, France, French Kids Songs, Mozart, Music, Twinkle, Twinkle, Little Star, Twinkle, Twinkle, Little Star, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “The Tune of “Twinkle, Twinkle, Little Star” in Classical Music”